anignatiev/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Tue Jun 11 00:20:49 UTC 2019
+Wed Jun 12 00:22:42 UTC 2019
 ### Pulling Domains From Individual Lists.
 1 In AlexaVoiceAssistant
 1 In BlogPostAds